-- At least 50% of classroom learning, meals, and activities have been moved to outdoor space whenever feasible and weather permitting. - The school HVAC system is in good, working order.
-Prior to school reopening, the HVAC system should be evaluated by an appropriate engineer familiar with the Guidance for Reopening Schools as developed by the American Society of Heating, Refrigerating, and Air-conditioning Engineers (ASHRAE). - HVAC systems are set to maximize indoor/outdoor air exchange unless outdoor conditions (recent fire, very high outside temperature, high pollen count, etc.) make this inappropriate.
+At least 50% of classroom learning, meals, and activities have been moved to outdoor space whenever feasible and weather permitting.

+✓ The school HVAC system is in good, working order.

+HVAC systems are set to maximize indoor/outdoor air exchange unless outdoor conditions (recent fire, very high outside temperature, high pollen count, etc.) make this inappropriate.
-Portable, high-efficiency air cleaners have been installed if feasible.

 Doors and windows are kept open during the school day if feasible and if outdoor conditions make this appropriate.
-Existing fire codes requiring closure of fire-rated doors must be respected.